vekatze/neut/book/src/modality-and-memory.md

 }
 ```

 This example would wrongly allow a function at layer 0 (`★`) to keep a reference to data (`xs`) that, after the outer `letbox` completes, could be deallocated, leading to a use-after-free scenario in the body of the main function.
-Hence, Neut’s layer rules prohibit capturing a higher-layer variable in a lower-layer function.
+Hence, Neut's layer rules prohibit capturing a higher-layer variable in a lower-layer function.

 ### Using `+`